bdevorem/bashfulbytes/posts_md/staticsitegenerator.md

 Of course, you can add so much more to this.
 For example, use the extras from Python-Markdown2 to gather YAML-style front matter from your Markdown posts.
-You can even gather timestamps for your files to create some kind of order on your site.
+You can even gather timestamps from your files to create some kind of order on your site.
 The sky's the limit here.

 ## How This Site Was Born